 Now examine the proc freq portion of the program.
 The order=data option asks SAS to use the order of the categories (values of sex) given by the data, rather than alphabetically.
 The tables line requests a frequency table for sex.
-The next step is to tell SAS the probabilities under $H_0$ for each sex, which are p = 0.5 for females and 1 - p = 0.5 for males.
+The next step is to tell SAS the probabilities under H_0 for each sex, which are p = 0.5 for females and 1 - p = 0.5 for males.
 This is accomplished using the option testp = (0.5 0.5).
 The order of the probabilities in the testp statement should match the order of the categories in the data.
 The weight command tells proc freq that the data are in the form of frequencies, and the name of the variable containing these frequencies (obsfreq).
-An exact chi-square $(X^2)$ test is requested by the command exact chisq.
+An exact chi-square (X^2) test is requested by the command exact chisq.

-Examining the SAS output, we find that the exact chi-square $(X^2)$ test is non-significant $(X^2 = 0.769, df = 1, P = 0.4300)$ .
+Examining the SAS output (Fig. 20.2), we find that the exact chi-square (X^2) test was non-significant $(X^2 = 0.769, df = 1, P = 0.4300)$.
 There is no evidence that the sex ratio differs from 1:1 in this organism.

 '''

-SAS Program

 gof_clerids.sas;

-options pageno=1 linesize=80;

 title 'Goodness-of-fit test for T. dubius data';

 data elytra;

 input sex \$ obsfreq;

 datalines;

 F 60

 M 70

+;

 run;

 Print data set;

 proc print data=elytra;

 run;

 Goodness-of-fit test (Chi-square only);

 proc freq data=elytra order=data;

 tables sex / testp=(0.5 0.5) chisq cellchi2 expected;

 weight obsfreq;

 Compute exact test if frequencies low, takes too long for large data sets;

 exact chisq;

 run;

 quit;

-SAS Output

 '''